Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

 \subsubsection{Extracting the Traffic's Origin}

-After verifying the exit relay's honesty, the consortium proceeds to similarly verify the other relay's honesty, ultimately leading to the identification of the client's identity.
-Therefore, the consortium first jointly decrypts the inner encrypted identity \(\text{ID}_2\).
+After verifying the exit relay's honesty, the consortium proceeds to similarly verify the other relays' honesty, ultimately leading to the identification of the client's identity.
+Therefore, the consortium first jointly decrypts the inner encrypted identity $\text{ID}_2$.
 Then, the consortium verifies the honesty of the middle relay with the same process as for the exit relay.
-Additionally, the consortium verifies that the hop key $K_3$ matches that of the outer encrypted identity layer and that this key is correctly signed by \(\text{sig}_{K_2}(K_3)\).
+Additionally, the consortium verifies that the hop key $K_3$ matches that of the outer encrypted identity layer and that this key is correctly signed by $\text{sig}_{K_2}\left(K_3\right)$.
 Again, if any verification fails, the middle relay behaved maliciously, and the consortium reports this as likely collusion with the client to the \ac{LEA}.
+Otherwise, the middle relay acted according to the \name protocol.

-If a circuit consists of more than three relay's the exact same procedure can be used to peel additional layers from the encrypted identity.
+If a circuit consists of more than three relays, the same procedure can be used to iteratively unveil further intermediate layers of the encrypted identity.
 Only the last layer is treated differently.
-As the last threshold decryption reveals the potential origin of the traffic, the resulting decryption shares are only communicated to the requesting \ac{LEA}.
-Thus, no member of the consortiums learns this identity.
-This restriction maximizes privacy as only the requesting \ac{LEA} learns the client's identity, while the consortium only knows the relays.
+While the encrypted identities are handled by the consortium, the plaintext origin of the traffic is only communicated to the requesting \ac{LEA}.
+Therefore, the consortium members only share the final decryption shares with the \ac{LEA}.
+Thus, no member of the consortium learns this identity.
+This restriction maximizes privacy, as only the requesting \ac{LEA} learns the client's identity, while the consortium only knows the relays.